-If indirect fire or unguided bombs miss the target, roll 1d12 for direction of deviation (treat as a clock with 12 equaling: straight ahead far, 12 o'clock, 6 being straight and short).
-Roll 2d6x10 inches for the distance of deviation.
-For grenades, reduce the distance to 2d4 inches.
+If indirect fire, rocket guns, thrown weapons or unguided bombs miss the target, roll 1d12 for direction of deviation (treat as a clock with 12 equaling: straight ahead far, 12 o'clock, 6 being straight and short).
+Roll 2d6x10 inches for the distance of deviation for bombs and distant artillery.
+For grenades, thrown weapons and rocket guns, reduce the distance to 2d4 inches.